hugo-sebastiao/hugo-sebastiao.github.io/mds/FLIM.md

 ---

 ## Solution
-I designed and implemented a modular autonomous software platform with a graphical user interface that integrates:
+I designed and implemented a modular software platform with a graphical user interface that integrates:

 - device communication and control
 - synchronized scanning workflows